 From the Census Bureau: "The median sales price of new houses sold in July 2018 was $328,700.
 The average sales price was $394,300."

 The following graph shows the median and average new home prices.

 During the housing bust, the builders had to build smaller and less expensive homes to compete with all the distressed sales.
 When housing started to recovery - with limited finished lots in recovering areas - builders moved to higher price points to maximize profits.

-The average price in April 2016 was $379,800 and the median price was $321,100.
-Both are above the bubble high (this is due to both a change in mix and rising prices).
+The average price in July 2018 was $394,300, and the median price was $328,700.
+Both are well above the bubble high (this is due to both a change in mix and rising prices).